Popdeem/Popdeem-SDK-iOS/Docs/facebook_app_setup.md

 Then, you need to add an Array called "URL Types".
 Inside you put a Dictionary, with an Array for Key "URL Schemes".
 Inside the Array you need to add a string of "fb" followed by your Facebook App ID.
 The info.plist file should look like the image below:

 ![Facebook Keys](assets/facebook_keys_plist.png)

+---

+*Note*
+If you use Facebook login inside your application, we suggest that you request the following permissions on login: "user_posts", "user_friends", and “user_education_history”.
+We use these items to enable Influencer Identification.
+Adding these at login will result in a smoother experience for the user when using the Popdeem service inside your application.

+---

 Next, [Trigger Login Flow](https://github.com/Popdeem/Popdeem-SDK-iOS/tree/master/Docs/login_flow.md "Login Flow")